Urvashi2311/Food-Blog/README.md

 # Food-Blog   <br />
-To view click here https://bood-flog.herokuapp.com/ Food Blog is Django BLogging Application where admin can write blogs and update it dyanammically even after deployment.  <br />
+To view click here https://bood-flog.herokuapp.com/  <br />
+Food Blog is Django BLogging Application where admin can write blogs and update it dyanammically even after deployment.  <br />